Skyrim-line/NovaGraph/README.md

 6. Create the algorithm output file in `src/components/algorithmOutputs/NewAlgorithm.jsx`
 7. Add to `src/components/algorithmOutputs/AlgorithmOutput.jsx` in the `components` list

-> Future work may be done to reduce this number of steps.
-It is **not a high priority task** at the moment
+> Work is currently being done to make this easier with the new `algorithm-config.jsx` file.
+As of October 2024, this has been completed for Path Finding & Search algorithms.
+These steps will be updated once finished with all algorithms.

 <!---
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.